weaviate/recipes-ts/readme.md

 ## Run a Recipe!

-Recipes are organized by concepts using folders (i.e similarity search).
-Each concept folder has multiple folders showing its implementation with various model providers (i.e Cohere, Mistral AI etc).
+Recipes are organized by concepts using folders (i.e. similarity search).
+Each concept folder has multiple folders showing its implementation with various model providers (i.e. Cohere, Mistral AI etc).
-Provider sub folders contain relevant scripts and a `README.md` file with details on how to run each specific recipe.
+Provider subfolders contain relevant scripts and a `README.md` file with details on how to run each specific recipe.

-To run a recipe, navigate to the concept you are interested in and select a provider to run it with.Follow the instructions in the `README.md` file and you should be good to go.
+To run a recipe, navigate to the concept you are interested in and select a provider to run it with.
+Follow the instructions in the `README.md` file and you should be good to go.

 > ⚠️ Remember to add the relevant API keys to your `.env` files